wasnotrice/git-up-to-speed/git-up-to-speed.md

 # not easy,
 # but simple

+^ TODO: what is the difference between easy and simple?
 ^ if you can understand the fundamentals of *how* git works,
   - you get into fewer "situations"
   - when you do get into a "situation", you can find a way out